Mruhiil24/user_management/README.md

-# user_management
+# User Management Through Buildkite

-The goal of this project is to create a serverless application (a python lambda function from AWS) which will scrape data for newly added Buildkite users every month.
+The goal of this project is to create a serverless application (a python lambda function from AWS) which scrapes data for newly added Buildkite users every month.